Overview – Gilé NR

 Weather & Climate

-The weather and climate of Gilé National Reserve is comparable to that of Mozambique in general.
+The weather and climate of Gilé is comparable to that of Mozambique in general.
 More info:

 Best Time To Visit

-Gilé National Reserve is best visited in the dry winter months from June to October.
-At this time wildlife will be easier to see as the vegetation is less thick, and animals congregate around permanent water sources.
+The park is best visited in the dry winter months from June to October.
+At this time, wildlife will be easier to see as the vegetation is less thick and animals gather around permanent water sources.
 The roads might be very difficult to navigate in the wet summer months.

 Getting There

-Gilé National Reserve is a self-drive destination for self-sufficient, adventurous campers.
-Access to the reserve is by 4x4 only.
-Even in a 4x4, avoid the rainy season (from November to May) as the roads might deteriorate badly.
-Gilé is located in the Zambezia Province about 300km/186mi from Nampula and the drive takes about 5 hours* in the Dry season.
+Gilé is a self-drive destination for self-sufficient, adventurous travelers.
+Access to the park is by 4x4 vehicle only.
+Even in a 4x4, avoid the rainy season (from November to April and into May) as the roads might deteriorate badly at this time.
+Gilé is in Zambezia Province, about 300km/185mi from the northern city of Nampula.
+The drive takes about 5 hours* in the Dry season.

 *Driving times are only a rough indication.
 You should always consider the possibility of significant delays.